 Hike to Crypt Lake

 National Geographic has called the Crypt Lake Hike one of the world’s most thrilling trails.
 This hike features a boat ride on Upper Waterton Lake, 4 waterfalls, a passage through a mountain tunnel, a section of trail where you hike along a cliff, holding onto chains, and then a walk around beautiful Crypt Lake.

 This is an 18 km (11 mile) hike with 700 meters (2,300 feet) of elevation gain, so it’s a strenuous day hike.

 In order to do this hike, you will take the boat shuttle across Upper Waterton Lake.
-During the summer months in 2019, boats departed Waterton at 8:30 am, 9:00 am, and 10:00 am.
-To return to Waterton, boats departed Crypt Landing at 4:00 pm and 5:30 pm.
-Round trip tickets cost $27 CAD.
+During the summer months in 2020, boats departed Waterton at 8:30 am and 9:00 am daily except for Thursdays.
+To return to Waterton, boats depart Crypt Landing at 4:00 pm and 5:30 pm.
+Round trip tickets cost $28 CAD.

 Click here for updated hours and pricing.

 Have Afternoon Tea at the Prince of Wales Hotel